The rPACI package

 Thus, after the normalization (and possible truncation of extremely

-changed (increased or lowered), but we found it performed well in
+could be changed (increased or lowered), but we found it performed well

 Ramos-López et al. (2013)).